 - Covered by Viator's worry-free policy: guaranteed on-time return to your ship

 Discover the ancient yet vibrant town of Avignon with an historic 5-hour private tour of the city’s main attractions.
 A friendly guide will greet you at the cruise terminal in Marseille.
 Board the coach for an hour-long drive through the picturesque Provençal countryside, coated in rolling hills of lavender and vineyards.

-Though Avignon’s name dates back to the 6th century BC – and its inhabited history even longer! – the city is most widely known as the seat of papacy in the 14th and 15th centuries.
-Escaping turmoil in Rome, Pope Clement V took up residence in Avignon and incited a flood of money to adorn the ‘City of Popes’ in opulence fit for the position.
+Though Avignon’s name dates back to the sixth century BC – and its inhabited history even longer! – the city is most widely known as the seat of papacy in the 14th and 15th centuries.
+Escaping turmoil in Rome, Pope Clement V took up residence in Avignon and incited a flood of money to adorn the ‘City of Popes’ in suitable opulence.

 Following your 3-hour stint through Avignon, relax for the short ride back to your cruise terminal in Marseille.
 Your shore excursion ends in mid-afternoon or evening depending on departure time.

 Marie-Laure was a great guide, very informative, kind, and patient as we had a slow/disabled walker with us.
 She went to the extra trouble of bringing us into a bookstore when one of our party was writing down a lot of information on a particular topic she pointed out a book on that topic for him which he ended up buying.
 Avignon was a very charming town to visit.

 Emmanual did a fantastic job.
 Lots of history was given and he was very good with the whole family.
 He also took great photos for us!

 An excellent experience with a first class guide/art historian.
 We were able to avoid the lines and see the city and some of the important works such as " David"